trbs/bucky/README.rst

 Configuring StatsD
 ------------------

-Just point your StatsD clients at Bucky's IP/Port and you should be good to go.
+Just point your StatsD clients at Bucky2's IP/Port and you should be good to go.